 There are six forested BEC variants in the Fort St John MU, and the highest BEC responsibility is for variant BWBSwk2 at 89%.
-The ecogroups that occur within this variant in Fort St.
+The ecogroups that occur within this variant in Fort St. John are:

-John are:
+· BWBSwk2 - North-East Plains 3, 6, 11, 12, 14, 19, 20, 26, 27, 28, and 31

-• BWBSwk2 - North-East Plains 3, 6, 11, 12, 14, 19, 20, 26, 27, 28, and 31 is expected to remain unharvested.
+Ecosystem Representation Analysis examines the proportion of each ecosystem unit that is expected to remain unharvested.
 A level of representation of ecogroups in the non harvesting land base (NHLB) provides an ecological safeguard to ensure that some portion of each distinct ecosystem type is represented on the landbase in a relatively unmanaged state.
 See Table 2 for the analysis of ecogroup representation within the NHLB.